 There are several ways to categorize POS systems.
 Here, we will describe two approaches.
 First, there are two main deployment types of POS software:

-1. Traditional, on-premise, or legacy POS systems have software installed on the computer system and store all the information on a local server.
+1. Traditional, on-premise, or legacy POS systems have software installed on physical machines and store all the information on a local server.
 Typically, they require bigger upfront investments (in license and hardware) as well as greater efforts and more staff to maintain and upgrade them.

 2. Cloud POS systems allow access from any device as they store data on the online server.
 Such software usually involves paying a monthly fee with updates installed automatically and free of charge.